VirgilSecurity/virgil-sdk-javascript/docs/guides/configuration/client.md

 # Client Configuration

-In order to use the Virgil Infrastructure setup your client and implement the required mechanisms using the following guide.
+To use the Virgil Infrastructure, set up your client and implement the required mechanisms using the following guide.

 ## Install SDK